-In a large (32 ounces) canning or recycled pasta, jar add in all of your germ fighting herbs and garlic.
+In a large (32 ounces) canning or recycled pasta, jar add in all of your germ fighting herbs and crushed garlic.
 Once they are nestled and cozy at the bottom of the jar carefully pour in boiling water.
 Place the cover on and using an oven mitten shake your tea like you are shaking a maraca.

 Leave the tea in a jar on your counter for 6-8 hours or overnight.
 Or if you need this right away let it steep for at least 20 minutes while covered.

 When you are ready to drink use a strainer or organic cotton muslin bag to strain out your herbs.